Aarononomous/Typesetting/README.md

 ### What **Typesetting** Is For

 **Typesetting** makes it easy to adjust the smallest details of the lettering of your project.
-It's composed of a series of mixins which make hyphenation, Opentype set adjustment, and other advanced typography features easy to add to your project.
-For quickly adding professional-looking typesetting, simply include `default.css` to your HTML or CSS or `_default.scss` to your Sass.
+It&rsquo;s composed of a series of mixins which make hyphenation, Opentype set adjustment, and other advanced typography features easy to add to your project.
+For quickly adding professional-looking typesetting, simply link `default.css` within your HTML or include it within your CSS, or add `_default.scss` to your Sass directory.

-### What **Typesetting** Is Not For
+### What **Typesetting** *Isn&rsquo;t* For

 **Typesetting** is designed to complement, not supercede, your typographic stylings.
 It has *no* opinions on leading (line-height), font stacks, or the proportions of your headers.
 It does not color your links or set your margins.
 Adding **Typesetting** to your project will not modify any of this.

-**Typesetting** is also not useful for microtypography --- it cannot hang punctuation or tweak your kerning, for example --- these aren't currently possible using only CSS.
+**Typesetting** is also not useful for microtypography &mdash; it cannot hang punctuation or tweak your kerning, for example &mdash; these aren&rsquo;t currently possible using only CSS.

 ## Usage

 ### CSS

 To style your page with the default **Typesetting** rules, download the `typesetting.css` file and link to it in the head of your HTML document.

 ```HTML
 <head>